DonCanjas/mpv-webp-generator/README.md

 * `fps` – Sets the framerate of the output webp.
 Default is 15.
 Don't go too overboard or the filesize will balloon.

 # webP settings
-* `qscale` - 90 out of 100.
+* `qscale` - set as 90 out of 100.
 It will determine the quality of the webp.
 Not recommended to go lower than 85.
 * `lossless` - set as 0 by default (lossy), change to 1 for lossless.
 When doing a lossless export, `qscale` will no longer determine the quality, but the encoding eficiency.
-* `compression` - 6 out of 6.
+* `compression` - set as 6 out of 6.
 The process might take a while, so if you don't want to wait, you should lower it.

 ## Hotkeys